-R41 Posters, Advertisement & Notification letters (2) (a) (i) Posters were displayed on the site property gate; Shoprite in Grabouw, Theewaterskloof municipality, Budget Food Market Cash and Carry in Main Street, Grabouw.
-Posters were A2 and A3 Please see Appendix F2 &amp; F3 (ii) N/A No viable alternative site (2) (b) (iii) Notification letters were sent to the municipal ward councilor at Thee Waterkloof Municipality Please see Appendix F4 (iv) Notification letters were sent to Theewaterskloof Local Municipality and Overberg District Municipality.
-Notification letters were also left at the Theewaterskloof Local Municipality for the public to take.
-Please see Appendix F4 (v) (vi) (2) (c) (i) Notification letters were sent to the following organs of state: Department of Environment and Development Planning Department of Water and Sanitation Cape Nature Heritage Western Cape WC Department of Agriculture and Land Use Management South African Civil Aviation Authority (SACAA) Please see Appendix F4 Notification letters were delivered via maildrops to as many neighbours as possible Please see Appendix F3 An advert was placed in the Theewaterskloof Gazette 19 June 2018 (2) (0) (1) Please see Appendix F6 R42 & 34 Register of I&AP (a), (b), (c), (d) A register of interested and affected parties was opened and maintained and is available to any person requesting access to the register in writing Please see Appendix F5 R43 Registered I&AP entitled to comments 3 I&AP were given 30 days for comments during the initial public participation phase and will be given 30 day to comment on the Pre-Application BAR (this report).
+R41 Posters, Advertisement & Notification letters (2) (a) (i) Posters were displayed on the site property fense Farm 161 Swellendam RD, Buffeljagsrivier, JSwart Landboudienste on the same property, Buffeljagsrivier Pakpark, Buffeljagsrivier BP Garage.
+Posters were A2 and A3 Please see Appendix F2 &amp; F3 (ii) N/A No viable alternative site (2) (b) (iii) Notification letters were sent to the municipal ward councilor at the Swellendam Local Municipality Please see Appendix F4 (iv) Notification letters were sent to Swellendam Local Municipality & Overberg District Municipality.
+Please see Appendix F4 (v) Notification letters were sent to the following organs of state: () Department of Environment and Development Planning Department of Water and Sanitation BGCMA Cape Nature Heritage Western Cape WC Department of Agriculture and Land Use Management South African Civil Aviation Authority (SACAA) (vi) Please see Appendix F4 Notification letters were delivered via maildrops to as many neighbours as possible Please see Appendix F3 (2) (c) (i) An advert was placed in the local newspaper.

+Please see Appendix F6 for the template that was sent in to the newspaper.
+Poof to be provided in the Post-App BAR for comment.
+R42 & 34 Register of I&AP (a), (b), (c), (d) A register of interested and affected parties was opened and maintained and is available to any person requesting access to the register in writing Please see Appendix F5 R43 Registered I&AP entitled to comments 3 I&AP were given 30 days for comments during the initial public participation phase and will be given 30 day to comment on the Pre-Application BAR (this report).
 R44 I&AP to be recorded A summary of issues raised by I&AP are addressed in the comments and response report (C&RR).
-Please see Appendix F1 for the C&RR and F1.1 - F1.2 and E1 for the original comments received this far.
+Please see Appendix F1 for the C&RR and F1.1 - F1.3 for the original comments received this far.